Ask an Expert: What If Your Wife's Detox or Rehab Isn't Working?

-Today's question is on whether it's a good idea to keep paying for rehab and treatment for a son who constantly relapses.
+Today's question is on where to turn after your wife keeps relapsing badly after several alcohol detox programs.
 Send your questions to firstname.lastname@example.org with the subject "Ask an Expert."

 Question of the Day (Scroll down for previous Q & A).